doronz88/hilda/README.md

 - `step_into` - Step into current instruction
 - `step_over` - Step over current instruction.
 - `run_for` - Run the process for given interval
-- `force_return` - Prematurely return from a stack frame, short-circuiting exection of inner frames and optionally yielding a specified value.
+- `force_return` - Prematurely return from a stack frame, short-circuiting execution of inner frames and optionally yielding a specified value.
 - `jump` - Jump to given symbol
 - `wait_for_module` - Wait for a module to be loaded (`dlopen`) by checking if given expression is contained within its filename